Language selection

 ATTACHMENTS TO THE APPLICATION

-2. Two letters of recommendation; letters of recommendation from professors and employers who can comment on your recent professional accomplishments and your qualifications for pursuing a master’s degree in Computer Science, Mathematics or Physics.
-You should arrange for letters of recommendation to be sent directly by your referees to the e-mail address phd@mff.cuni.cz till April 30, 2024.
+2) At least two letters of recommendation; letters of recommendation from professors or employers who can comment on applicant’s recent professional accomplishments and qualifications for pursuing a PhD degree in Computer Science, Mathematics or Physics.
+An applicant should arrange for signed letters of recommendation to be sent in the pdf format directly by the referees to the e-mail address phd@mff.cuni.cz by April 30, 2025.

 APPLICATION FEE